-Randi Thompson M.A.Sc., P.Eng., has 19 years of international consulting experience.
-Ms. Thompson’s main areas of experience are physical and quantitative hydrogeology; including numerical and analytical groundwater modeling, site characterization, instrumentation planning, installation and monitoring, aquifer testing, mine depressurization and dewatering, seepage control, and groundwater quality assessments.
-For the past 10 years she has worked extensively on the development of numerical groundwater flow models, mine water management plans and hydrogeological site characterization for proposed, in-construction and operating mines, as well as for mine closure planning.
-She has considerable knowledge of industry standard modeling packages such as MODFLOW and SEEP/W. Randi has experience with the evaluation and management of seepage from tailings dams; with open pit slope and natural slope depressurization design and stabilization; with environmental site assessment, permitting and compliance monitoring; and with mine site closure.
+Randi Thompson, M.A.Sc., P.Eng.
+(BC, AB, SK, ON), has over 20 years of international consulting experience.
+Randi’s main areas of experience are physical and quantitative hydrogeology; including numerical and analytical groundwater modeling, site characterization, instrumentation planning, installation and monitoring, aquifer testing, mine depressurization and dewatering, seepage control, and groundwater quality assessments.
+For the past 10 years, she has worked extensively on the development of numerical groundwater flow models, mine water management plans and hydrogeological site characterization for proposed, in-construction and operating mines, as well as for mine closure planning.
+She has considerable knowledge of industry-standard modeling packages such as MODFLOW and SEEP/W. Randi has experience with the evaluation and management of seepage from tailings dams; with open pit slope and natural slope depressurization design and stabilization; with environmental site assessment, permitting and compliance monitoring; and with mine site closure.
 She has worked in a variety of climates including northern, temperate, arid and tropical regions.